mozhi-bateman/feedback/README.md

 # Feedback
 - Feedback about website or telegram bot is welcome , if you find bugs or would like to see new features.
-Please raise an issue to start discussing them in this repository. [here](https://github.com/mozhi-bateman/feedback/discussions)
+Please raise an issue to start discussing them in this repository.
+[Discussion](https://github.com/mozhi-bateman/feedback/discussions) [Issue] (https://github.com/mozhi-bateman/feedback/issues)

 # Details